Education

 Hecla Quebec’s Partnership with the UQAT Foundation

-Mineral Extraction Program in Quebec
+Mineral Extraction and Mine Mechanic Training Programs in Quebec

 Internship Programs

-Hecla’s operating mines (Greens Creek, Lucky Friday and Casa Berardi) all offer internship programs.
+Hecla’s operating mines offer internship programs.